dragos-gruia/MSc-Neuroscience-Module3-ComputationalMethods-Development/README.md

 ## Lab experiments

 To run the lab experiments, you can use Anaconda, [Visual Studio Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), or Google CoLab.
 For more information on how to use Google Colab with GitHub, see this [link](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=-pVhOfzLx9us).<br/><br/> We suggest you to use Jupyter Notebook, and move to Google Colab only if there are significant issues (that cannot be addressed easily) while using Jupyter.
-For more information on how to use Google Colab with GitHub, see this link.

 ## Data